 Exploring the harmony of science and religion: a new perspective on deism’s relevance in the modern world

-Added about 8 months ago by David O. Brown
+Added about a year ago by David O. Brown

 GUEST BLOG: Deism is the belief in God based on rational thought rather than revelation or religious teaching.
 David O. Brown, author of All Things Come into Being Through Him, explores the interplay between science and religion and offers a new perspective on Christian deism.